Great north faces of the Alps

-The six great north faces of the Alps are a group of vertical faces in the Swiss, French, and Italian Alps known in mountaineering for their difficulty, danger, and great height.
-The "Trilogy" is the three hardest of these north faces, being the Eiger, the Grandes Jorasses, and the Matterhorn.
+The six great north faces of the Alps are a group of vertical faces in the Swiss, French, and Italian Alps known in alpine climbing for their technical difficulty, high level of objective danger, and great height.
+The "Trilogy" is the name given to three hardest of these north faces, being the north face Eiger, the Grandes Jorasses, and the Matterhorn.

 List

 The six great north faces are (sorted by the date of the first ascent of the north face):